AndreasChristensen89/janken-bossu/README.md

 All links were tested.
 There are no external links, but all internal links work.

-I believe the game is set up so that it's intuitive, and users have an easy time navigating and understanding the next steps in the game.
-After a loss it's easy to restart, and it's also possible to restart during any point in the game.

 ### Bugs discovered during testing:
 * I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes, particularly the phone settings as my own phone would show a smaller outcome.
-* JShint gave an error regarding a function where a loop sets an eventlistener to trigger a function.
+* JShint gave an error (Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (choice)) regarding a function where a loop sets an eventlistener to trigger a function.
 This was just a warning, and after consulting with my mentor I was told to let it be.
 A similar usage is also used in the Love Maths learning project.
 * During the first Jshint testing there were many warnings regarding template literals.
 This was unnecesarily used by me many times so I corrected them, e.g. "xx = `${variable}`;" would be corrected to xx = variable;

 ### Unfixed bugs